 Private 1st Bn.
 The Rifle Brigade

 The Rifle Brigade wore swallow-tailed coatees of the double-breasted style, with black facings and buttons.
 The uncomfortable knapsack was largely given up in South Africa and replaced with an improvised blanket pack, whereby the greatcoat and blanket were either folded one inside the other - as seen in the plate above - or otherwise back to back.
 Like the 60th King's Royal Rifle Corps, the Rifle Brigade wore black leather equipment.
 The sword-bayonet provided with the Brunswick was straight-bladed and had a brass cross-hilt.
-Riflemen did not 'fix bayonets'; rather the word of command was, "Fix swords!"
-The Brunswick was accurate to 300 yards, safely three times the distance at which line infantrymen (including light regiments) could employ the smoothbore musket with the remotest degree of accuracy.
+Riflemen did not 'Fix bayonets!'; rather the proper word of command was "Fix swords!"
+The Brunswick was accurate to 300 yards, safely three times the distance at which line infantrymen could employ the smoothbore musket with the remotest degree of accuracy.

 Only one company of the battalion, Number 9, participated in General Cathcart's Orange River Expedition of November 1852 to January 1853.
 The company played a very full part in the Battle of Berea, where it was commanded by Lieutenant Leicester Curzon and formed part of Colonel William Eyre's column.

 Private 12th (The Prince of Wales’s) Royal Regiment of Lancers,

 Artist: Michael Perry